-There are a couple of different ways companies that operate equipment off road can avoid excise taxes intended for road use.
+There are a couple of different ways companies that operate off road equipment can avoid excise taxes intended for road use.
 The easiest way is to purchase off road diesel, also known as dyed diesel or red dyed diesel.
 This fuel product is exempt of federal and state excise taxes which offers significant savings to companies.

 Unlike “clear diesel” (which is clear of dye), off road diesel is not intended for road vehicles.
 The fuel product is designated specifically for equipment often used in farming activities or construction.
 Dyed diesel can be used with heavy machinery, generators or refrigerated trailers, among other purposes.
 There should be no loss in engine performance using either dyed or clear diesel.
-But before you try using it in road vehicles, keep in mind that doing so is illegal.
+But before you try to circumvent taxes by using it in road vehicles, keep in mind that doing so is illegal.
 Law enforcement can check your vehicle’s fuel tank for traces of the dye, and laws pertaining to misuse of the fuel product include hefty fines or even jail time depending on the number of infractions.

 Given the risk of inadvertently putting dyed diesel into a road vehicle’s tank, you might decide to file for refunds instead.
 Or in cases where a shared fuel tank powers both vehicle and power take-off unit (PTO), submitting refunds is really the only option.
-To obtain refunds, you will need to report the fuel used off road to the appropriate government agency at the federal and state level.
+To obtain refunds, you will need to report the fuel used off road to the appropriate government agency at both the federal and state level.